ceford/cefjdemos-data-jdm-help-en/articles/banners/banners.md

 The following columns are specific to Banners.

-- **Pinned**.
-If one or more Banners in a Category are pinned, they will take priority over Banners that are not pinned.
+- **Pinned**  If one or more Banners in a Category are pinned, they will take priority over Banners that are not pinned.
 For example, if two Banners in a Category are pinned and a third Banner is not pinned, the third Banner will not display if the module setting is 'Pinned, Randomise'.
 Only the